Clients and Mobile Devices

 Outlook is not provided as part of the Exchange Online subscription price.
 Microsoft Office Pro Plus (which includes Microsoft Outlook) is included in some Office 365 plans and can be purchased as a separate subscription.

-Outlook Web App is a web-based version of the Outlook email program that is used with Exchange Online.
+Outlook on the web is a web-based version of the Outlook email program that is used with Exchange Online.
 It enables users to access their email, calendar, and contacts through a web browser from wherever they connect to the Internet.
-For information about supported browsers, see Supported browsers in Outlook Web App.
+For information about supported browsers, see Supported browsers for Outlook on the web for business.

-Outlook Web App comes in two client versions, both of which can be used with Exchange Online:
+Outlook on the web comes in two client versions, both of which can be used with Exchange Online:

-Outlook Web App The standard version of Outlook Web App provides Exchange Online users with a messaging experience most similar to that of Outlook users.
+Outlook on the web The standard version of Outlook on the web provides Exchange Online users with a messaging experience most similar to that of Outlook users.
 It supports most newer web browsers and is optimized for use on tablets and smartphones as well as desktops and laptops.
 Users can read and send messages, organize contacts, and schedule appointments and meetings.
 The default activity-based time-out is set at six hours, but it can be configured by an administrator in Windows PowerShell from 5 minutes to 8 hours.
 This time-out depends on user interactions within the web app, such as clicking a button or selecting a message.
 There is also a separate security-driven time-out, which is not configurable and will occur regardless of user activity.
 If a user is logged in for 8 hours, OWA will automatically log the user out and ask for re-authentication.

-The light version of Outlook Web App The light version of Outlook Web App provides Exchange Online users access to the mailbox using almost any web browser.
+The light version of Outlook on the web The light version of Outlook on the web provides Exchange Online users access to the mailbox using almost any web browser.
 Users can read and send messages, organize contacts, and schedule appointments and meetings.
 The default activity-based time-out is set at six hours, but it can be configured by an administrator in Windows PowerShell from 5 minutes to 8 hours.
 This time-out depends on user interactions within the web app, such as clicking a button or selecting a message.
 There is also a separate security-driven time-out, which is not configurable and will occur regardless of user activity.
 If a user is logged in for 8 hours, the light version of OWA will automatically log the user out and ask for re-authentication.

 Exchange Online supports the Microsoft Exchange ActiveSync protocol, which synchronizes mailbox data between mobile devices and Exchange Online, so users can access their email, calendar, contacts, and tasks on the go.